A Guide to Email Cadence: How Often Should You Send Email Marketing Campaign

 So, you can occasionally send thank you emails.
 You can send them souvenirs following your anniversary or any festivities.
-If that feels difficult, giving incentives were never been easier.
+If that feels difficult, giving incentives has never been easier.

-A loyal customer base only helps you with higher email engagement, and whenever you asked for data or any personalized information, they tend to comply with less hesitation.
+A loyal customer base only helps you with higher email engagement, and whenever you ask for data or any personalized information, they tend to comply with less hesitation.